khofstadter/bcmi.khofstadter.com/README.md

-# Logbook

-This README.md acts as the logbook for the project.

-This github repository is setup to archive my PhD work titled 'Developing a Brain Computer Music Interface for Meditation'.
-The website [https://bcmi.khofstadter.info](https://bcmi.khofstadter.info) is an archive of the main outcomes.
-This README.md file is the more detailed log, that keeps me focused.
+This repository archives my PhD  titled 'Developing a Brain Computer Music Interface for Meditation'.
+It has two main parts:

+1. Logbook, a detailed diary in this README.md file.
+2. [Website](https://bcmi.khofstadter.info), a Jekyll website with the main outcomes.

 The main contributor to this research is [Fredik Olofsson](https://github.com/redFrik).
 Others who have helped: Jörg Fachner, Tom Hall, Richard Hoadley, Paul Rhys, Clemens Maidhof, Ian Daly, Ryan Rogers, Matt Skidmore, Yanxi Wu, Will Schneider, etc.

 ---

-## priority todo:
-- sc phase coherence test with EEG and refinement with [Tatcher paper](https://pdfs.semanticscholar.org/2bb5/53438cd587bc8b0a8d53f6aa493dcb8b7f35.pdf)
-- finish sc plotting code
-- matlab (start EEGLab tutorials)
-- based on this logbook refine commentary in mellel
-- survey dissemination
-- 2nd paper from Max;

----
+# Logbook

 ## thesis todo:

 ## (1) commentary

 ### mellel file
+- <mark>read on NF thresholds in Collura;</mark>
+- read 2nd paper from Max;
+- can we skip mellel and only use markdown?
+If yes, how to turn markdown into pdf easy?
 - refine portfolio below and add to commentary
+- decide on what text should go with markdown in the github repo
 - create the story (with timeline, bcmi subdomain, etc. )
 - read other practice (based, lead) research